How do I stop binge eating at night?

 In one pilot study,3 major improvements occurred among men and women involved in a 10-session cognitive behavior therapy program, including significant decreases in calorie intake after dinner, number of late-night ingestions (from 9 to 3 per week), and body weight.
 Within the 10-week period, average weight loss was 7 pounds.
 “Depressed mood and quality of life also improved significantly,” the authors wrote.

-Below are 5 key skills, both behavioral and physiological, taught by Dr. Coral Arvon and the physicians and dietitians at Pritikin.
-They’ve helped our guests at Pritikin break their nighttime eating habits, shed weight, and live lives that are not only healthier, they’re happier.1
+Below are 5 key skills, both behavioral and physiological, taught by physicians and dietitians at Pritikin.
+They’ve helped our guests at Pritikin break their nighttime eating habits, shed weight, and live lives that are not only healthier, they’re happier.

 Don’t starve yourself during the day.